karma4u101/FoBo/Highlight/HighlightJS-Res/README.md

 # FoBo Highlight Resource Module

-This FoBo resource module provides Highlight resouces to the Highlight toolkit module, but can also be used as-is, see below for setup information.
+This FoBo resource module provides Highlight resources to the Highlight toolkit module, but can also be used as-is, see below for setup information.

 ## Components and available versions